 Our product requires that it is exposed to rain and moisture to activate the silicon in the liquid.

-The silica networks which form are what make the surface a beautiful velvety grey.
-This takes place over a period of about 4-8 weeks depending on the weather.
+The silica networks which form are what make the surface a beautiful velvety grey over time.
+The activation takes place over a period of about 4-8 weeks depending on the weather and continues.
+During this period any surface speckling will disappear.

 8. The wood surface is really nice but it grows a little green in the corner where there is shade.
 On the cladding, there are some little black spots.
 How do I remove and why does this occur?